 German Shepherds are one of the most popular dog breeds in the world.
 They are famously known as police dogs, and their loyalty is the stuff of legends.
 All of this build-up makes it even tougher to name this dog breed than others.
 You want a name that rolls off the tongue, but that will also make their heritage proud.
 It’s tough, but exciting to accomplish both.

 Popular German Shepherd Names

-A straightforward way to find the right name for your German is to check at the most popular names for German Shepherds.
+A straightforward way to find the right name for your German is to check out the most popular names for German Shepherds.
 Let’s check out some German Shepherd favorites for both male and female pups for a little inspiration.
-These names can be equally good for German Shepherd mixes too, if you’ve decided to adopt a mix instead of a purebred.
+These names can be equally good for German Shepherd mixes too if you’ve decided to adopt a mix instead of a purebred.

 Film Inspired Names

 If you’re less traditional in your naming, then maybe the most popular German Shepherd names aren’t your cup of tea.
 There are plenty of other sources you can look to for dog name inspiration.
 Your favorite movies can offer plenty of options for names.
 Human names are also becoming more popular for dogs, which means baby books are a great source.
 Here are some of our favorite names based on popular movies and TV shows: